wende/elchemy/README.md

 Yes.
 You can do an `ffi` call to any function in any module.
 Whether it's Elixir module, Erlang module, or even a macro you can include it in your code.
 Just remember to wrap them in as small chunks as possible to not sacrifice any type safety.

 ## But what about out of function macros?
 Like tests and `use Module`?
-Unfortunatelly you can't write any macros with do blocks yet.
+Unfortunatelly you can't write any macros with `do..end` blocks yet.
 You can write any out of function oneliner using Module meta feature:
 ```elm
 meta =
   [ "use GenServer" ]
 ```

+## Can I define an Elixir macro in Elmchemy.
+So you want to write an Elm code, that will manipulate Elixir code, which generates and Elixir code that modifies Elixir code?
+How about no?

+## Do I need to have elm installed to compile my Elm files with Elmchemy.
+Ironically, no, you don't.
+Elmchemy is written entirely in Elm, which means the compiler is in JavaScript.
+But it's nice to use `elm-make` to check your type safety from time to time.